SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Task 3 - Create a Dynamic SDN object [troubleshooting required]
 * Is your Hub FortiGate able to see the Dynamic filters ?
-    * Trouleshoot and Make the required changes to allow the FortiGate to retrieve the SDN filters.
+    * **Trouleshoot and Make the required changes** to allow the FortiGate to retrieve the SDN filters.
     * Hints:
+    =
         * FGT Branch3 is able to retrieve the filters, why that is not the case for the FortiGates Behind Load Balancers.
-        * FGT Branch3 is standalone, all other FortiGates are in A-P HA.
+        * FGT Branch3 is standalone, all other FortiGates are in A-P HA, how does that affect traffic to retrieve SDN filters?

 * On the Hub FortiGate, create a dynamic object that resolves to the Spoke VNETs VMs
 * On the Hub FortiGate, use the object created above on policy3 to restrict traffic coming from the Branches